micshar92/micshar92.github.io/README.md

 🔌 Or <a href="https://www.linkedin.com/in/micshar92/" class="link">network with me on LinkedIn.</a>

-📫 Email me at LINKEDINEMAILADDRESSHERE
+📫 Email me at micshar1992@gmail.com

 <br>
 <br>